Thermal Conductivity and Temperature-Induced Band Gap Renormalization in Crystalline and Amorphous Ga$_2$O$_3$: Abstract

 \section{Abstract}

-In the present work, we performed calculations of the lattice thermal conductivity (LTC) and electron–phonon interactions in crystalline and amorphous gallium oxide.
-The calculations were performed by coupling a machine-learned interatomic potential -- the moment tensor potential (MTP) model -- to first-principles calculations.
-Crystalline $\beta$-Ga$_2$O$_3$ exhibits a pronounced zero-point band gap renormalization (BGR) of $\sim$0.2~eV and a BGR of $\sim$0.45~eV at 700~K. The computed temperature dependence of BGR induced by classical nuclear motion in $\beta$-Ga$_2$O$_3$ is stronger than that in amorphous Ga$_2$O$_3$.
-Thermal transport calculations reveal that the LTC of amorphous Ga$_2$O$_3$ remains near $0.9$~W~m$^{-1}$~K$^{-1}$ for temperatures between 300~K and 700~K, which is approximately an order of magnitude lower than that of $\beta$-Ga$_2$O$_3$.
-Overall, the presented MTP-based framework provides a computationally tractable and reliable route for predicting properties of semiconductors (both crystalline and amorphous) under operating conditions relevant to microelectronics and optoelectronics.
+The lattice thermal conductivity (LTC) and electron–phonon interactions in crystalline and amorphous gallium oxide are herein determined by coupling a machine-learned interatomic potential, namely the moment tensor potential (MTP) model, to first-principles calculations.
+Crystalline $\beta$-Ga$_2$O$_3$ exhibits a substantial band gap renormalization (BGR) of $\sim$0.45~eV at 700~K, with $\sim$0.2~eV caused by zero-point BGR.
+The computed temperature dependence of BGR induced by classical nuclear motion in $\beta$-Ga$_2$O$_3$ is stronger than that in amorphous Ga$_2$O$_3$, with the difference in BGR reaching $\sim$0.18 eV at 900 K. Thermal transport calculations reveal that the LTC of amorphous Ga$_2$O$_3$ remains near $0.9$~W$\cdot$~m$^{-1}$$\cdot$K$^{-1}$ for temperatures between 300~K and 700~K, which is approximately an order of magnitude lower than that of crystalline $\beta$-Ga$_2$O$_3$.
+Overall, the presented framework provides a computationally tractable and reliable route for predicting properties of semiconductors (both crystalline and amorphous) under operating conditions relevant to microelectronics and optoelectronics.